cb125/Dynamics/README.md

 *Resource-sensitivity in Binding and Anaphora* 215-229.
-Kluwer. https://doi.org/10.1007/978-94-010-0037-6_8
+Kluwer. https://doi.org/10.1007/978-94-010-0037-6_8 Cross-sentential anaphora without discourse update.

 Thomason, Richmond, Matthew Stone, and David DeVault.
 2006.
 Enlightened update: A computational architecture for presupposition and other pragmatic phenomena.
 Target article for Donna Byron, Craige Roberts, and Scott Schwenter's 2006 workshop on Presupposition Accommodation, OSU.
+Interpretation is a form of intention recognition.
+Pragmatic reasoning is holistic in character, continuous with common-sense reasoning about collaborative activities.

 Willer, Malte.
 2018.
 Simplifying with Free Choice. *Topoi* 37.3.
 379–392 https://doi.org/10.1007/s11245-016-9437-5.